nanoos-pnw/NCEI-archiving/DOGAMI/README_Archive.md

 Data from all surveys conducted on a transect are stored in a single CSV file.
 Each row represents one survey point, and rows are ordered by survey date (earliest to latest) and survey point (start to end points).

 File names follow the following convention:

 `Bayocean_[transect]_transect_data_prj_epsg32126.csv`

-where `Bayocean` is the short littoral cell name, `[transect]` is the transect code (see the littoral cell inventory), and `epsg32126` is the EPSG code for the Oregon State Plane projection used in the transect.
-Example: `Bayocean_Bay1_transect_data_prj_epsg32126.csv`.
+where `Bayocean` is the short littoral cell name, `[transect]` is the transect code (see the littoral cell inventory), and `32126` is the EPSG code for the NAD83 Oregon State Plane projection used in the transect.
+File name example: `Bayocean_Bay1_transect_data_prj_epsg32126.csv`.

 **Attribute descriptions:**